Agile Marketing & Project Management | AgileSherpas Blog

 3. Match the two to decide what work can be completed during that period.

+Whether you work in sprints is an important factor.
 Because Scrum is broken up into sprints, capacity planning is already an essential step.
 So when it comes to Kanban or hybrid approaches that don't break work into sprints, how does capacity planning work?

 Agile Capacity Planning for Kanban